The Plateau: Capital of Evil

 The Plateau: Capital of Evil is a 1982 role-playing game adventure published by Entertainment Concepts.

 Contents

-The Plateau: Capital of Evil is a universal adventure for non-technological RPGs, in which players do not know which evil is about to take place, only that they must stop it.
+The Plateau: Capital of Evil is an adventure in which the player characters must stop an unknown evil.

 Reception

 Thearin R. Wendel reviewed The Plateau Capital of Evil in The Space Gamer No. 62.
 Wendel commented that "I think it is a very worthwhile adventure for the GM who doesn't mind creating his own NPCs, magical item strength, and monsters."